Preparation for Adulthood

 Dobbies Garden Centre, Shenstone

 We had established a close relationship with a local garden centre.

-Now students use this work base three days per week and learn valuable work skills such as unpacking deliveries, stacking shelves, facing up products, designing displays, pricing up products and scanning purchases at the tills.
+Now students use this work base and some of the accompanying concession shops within the complex during the week and learn valuable work skills such as unpacking deliveries, stacking shelves, facing up products, designing displays, pricing up products and scanning purchases at the tills.
 This project is a huge success as students benefit enormously from the expertise of the corporate retail world.